 Another important source of performance scalability issues arises in the runtime system, and our contribution consists of novel algorithms that exploit common-case behavior to eliminate the bottlenecks that arise due to excessive conservatism.
-For example, we propose to address an important scalability bottleneck for MPI applications running on large HPC systems - the challenge of matching messages received from the network at a node to "receive"s posted by the MPI process running on the node.
-There are two key problems in existing message matching techniques.
-First, their performance depends on the length of the Unexpected Message Queues (UMQ) and the Posted Receive Queues (PRQ).
-Longer queue sizes cause the message matching to slow down.
-Second, real MPI benchmarks do demonstrate growth in the queue sizes.
-Further, this growth is expected to continue as systems and applications scale.
-Because of the above two problems, the performance of message matching degrades with system scale.
+For example, we propose to address an important scalability bottleneck for MPI applications running on large HPC systems - the challenge of matching messages received from the network at a node to "receive"'s posted by the MPI process running on the node.
+Real MPI benchmarks indicate that message matching is a potential bottleneck.
+Further, the performance of message matching degrades with system scale.
 This implies that message matching can become a scaling bottleneck for important, large-scale computations.
 We propose and explore novel matching algorithms in the runtime that reduce matching time.
+In addition to the above example, we propose to target other runtime system scaling bottlenecks including (but not limited to) collective communication and load-balance/hot-spot avoidance for both computation and communication.